vitessio/arewefastyet/docs/arewefastyet_web.md

 ### Options

 ```
   -h, --help                                     help for web
       --planetscale-db-branch string             PlanetscaleDB branch to use. (default "main")
       --planetscale-db-database string           PlanetscaleDB database name.
+      --planetscale-db-host string               Hostname of the PlanetscaleDB database.
       --planetscale-db-org string                Name of the PlanetscaleDB organization.
-      --planetscale-db-service-token string        PlanetscaleDB service token value.
-      --planetscale-db-service-token-name string   PlanetscaleDB service token name.
+      --planetscale-db-password string           Password used to authenticate to PlanetscaleDB.
+      --planetscale-db-user string               Username used to authenticate to PlanetscaleDB.
       --slack-channel string                     Slack channel on which to post messages
       --slack-token string                       Token used to authenticate Slack
       --web-cron-nb-retry int                    Number of retries allowed for each cron job.
       --web-cron-schedule string                 Execution CRON schedule defaults to every day at midnight.
 An empty string will result in no CRON. (default "@midnight")
       --web-macrobench-oltp-config string        Path to the configuration file used to execute OLTP macrobenchmark.
       --web-macrobench-tpcc-config string        Path to the configuration file used to execute TPCC macrobenchmark.
       --web-microbench-config string             Path to the configuration file used to execute microbenchmark.
       --web-mode string                          Specify the mode on which the server will run
       --web-port string                          Port used for the HTTP server (default "8080")
       --web-pr-label-trigger string              GitHub Pull Request label that will trigger the execution of new execution. (default "Benchmark me")
       --web-pr-label-trigger-planner-v3 string   GitHub Pull Request label that will trigger the execution of new execution using the V3 planner. (default "Benchmark me (V3)")
       --web-static-path string                   Path to the static directory
       --web-template-path string                 Path to the template directory
       --web-vitess-path string                   Absolute path where the vitess directory is located or where it should be cloned (default "/")
 ```

 ### Options inherited from parent commands